-31 The "new" ground surface refers to the soil surface following excavation, backfilling, and grading associated with the 2011 interim soil removal action (ENVIRON 2012e).
+33 The "new" ground surface refers to the soil surface following excavation, backfilling, and grading associated with the 2011 interim soil removal action (ENVIRON 2012e).
 In Sections 5 and 6, the 0 to 10 ft depth interval refers to the post-excavation soil horizon unless otherwise stated.

-- Category 2 (SRGs Not Exceeded, Not in ECA): Includes soils with COPC concentrations less than SRGs within the 0-10 ft post-excavation depth interval.
-These soils are in areas that (1) were not identified for remediation because COPC concentrations were less than SRGs based on results of the Phase A and Phase B source investigations (or other historical investigations) or (2) were remediated and soils exceeding SRGs in the 0-10 ft depth interval were removed, either in 2011 during the interim soil removal action or during other removal actions (e.g., closure of surface water impoundments).
-In addition, RZ-A soils for which cancer risks are less than 1 x 10-6 and hazard indices are less than 1 (as estimated in the NDEP-approved 2010 HRA [Northgate 2010d]) are included as Category 2 soils.
-Category 2 soils comprise approximately 163 acres within the Facility Area.
-No additional sampling is proposed within the 0-10 ft depth interval for Category 2 soils. - Category 3 (SRGs Exceeded, Not in ECA): Includes soils with COPC concentrations greater than SRGs within the 0-10 ft post-excavation depth interval that are not in ECAs.
-Category 3 soils comprise approximately 8 acres.
+• Category 2 (SRGs Not Exceeded, Not in ECA): Includes soils with COPC concentrations less than SRGs within the 0-10 ft post-excavation depth interval.
+These soils are in areas that (1) were not identified for remediation because COPC concentrations were less than SRGs based on results of the Phase A and Phase B source investigations (or other investigations completed since 2006) or (2) where soils exceeding SRGs in the 0-10 ft depth interval have been removed, either in 2011 during the interim soil removal action or during other actions (e.g., closure of surface water impoundments).

+2A: Category 2A soils include soils for which analytical data representative of the 0 to 10 ft depth interval remaining post-excavation are available (excluding RZ-A).
+Category 2A soils comprise approximately 29 acres (11% of the Facility Area).